|MP 8.01.57||Baroreflex Stimulation Devices|

 No applicable information.

 This policy was created in August 2011 and updated periodically with literature review.
-The most recent update with literature review covers the period of June 2011 through June 2012.
+The most recent update with literature review covers the period through June 25, 2014.

-At 6 months, 54% of patients in the stimulation group had an SBP decrease of 10 mm Hg or more, compared to 46% of patients in the control group (p=0.97), indicating that the primary acute efficacy outcome was not met.
+At 6 months, 54% of patients in the stimulation group had an SBP decrease of 10 mm Hg or more, compared with 46% of patients in the control group (p=0.97), indicating that the primary acute efficacy outcome was not met.
 The primary sustained efficacy outcome was met, with 88% of patients who responded at 6 months maintaining a response at 12 months.
 A secondary efficacy outcome, the percent of patients reaching target SBP, did show a significant group difference.
 A total of 42% of the patients in the active treatment group reached a target SBP of 140 mm Hg, compared with 24% in the control group (p=0.005).
-For the primary procedural safety, the predefined threshold of 82% was not met.
+For the primary procedural safety end point, the predefined threshold of 82% was not met.
 At 30 days, the percent of patients free of procedural adverse events was 74.8%.
-The primary safety endpoint of therapy safety was met, with a similar percent of patients free of treatment-related side effects at 6 months (91.7% vs. 89.3%, p<0.001 for non-inferiority).
-The primary safety endpoint of device safety was also met, with 87.2% of patients free of device-related adverse events at 12 months, exceeding the predefined threshold of 72%.
+The primary safety end point of therapy safety was met, with a similar percent of patients free of treatment-related adverse effects at 6 months (91.7% vs 89.3%, p<0.001 for noninferiority).
+The primary safety end point of device safety was also met, with 87.2% of patients free of device-related adverse events at 12 months, exceeding the predefined threshold of 72%.

-The DEBut-HT trial, (4) was a multicenter, single-arm feasibility trial of the Rheos® BAT system published in 2010.
-This trial enrolled 45 subjects, from 9 clinical centers in Europe, with resistant hypertension defined as a blood pressure of greater than 160/90 despite treatment with at least 3 antihypertensive drugs, including a diuretic.
+The DEBut-HT trial4 was a multicenter, single-arm feasibility study of the Rheos® BAT system published in 2010.
+This study enrolled 45 subjects, from 9 clinical centers in Europe, with resistant hypertension defined as a BP of greater than 160/90, despite treatment with at least 3 antihypertensive drugs, including a diuretic.
 The planned follow-up period was 3 months, with a smaller number of patients followed for up to 2 years.
-In 37 patients completing the 3-month protocol, systolic office blood pressure (BP) was reduced by 21+4 mm Hg (p<0.0001) and diastolic BP was reduced by 12+2 mm Hg (p<0.001).
-There was a smaller reduction in 24-hour ambulatory BP (n=26), with a decrease of 6+3 mm Hg in systolic BP (p=0.10) and a decrease of 4+2 mm Hg in diastolic BP (p=0.04).
-In 26 patients followed for 1 year, the declines in office BP were 30+6 mm Hg systolic (p<0.001) and 20+4 mm Hg diastolic (p<0.001).
-For ambulatory BP (n=15), the 1-year declines were 13+3 mm Hg systolic (p<0.001) and 8+2 mm Hg diastolic (p=0.001).
-A total of 7/42 patients (16.7%) experienced adverse events.
-Three patients required device removal due to infection; one patient experienced perioperative stroke; one patient experienced tongue paresis due to hypoglossal nerve injury; one patient had postoperative pulmonary edema; and one patient required reintervention for movement of the device.
+In 37 patients completing the 3-month protocol, systolic office BP was reduced by 21+4 mm Hg (p<0.001) and diastolic BP was reduced by 12±2 mm Hg (p<0.001).
+There was a smaller reduction in 24-hour ambulatory BP (n=26), with a decrease of 6±3 mm Hg in systolic BP (p=0.10) and a decrease of 4±2 mm Hg in diastolic BP (p=0.04).
+In 26 patients followed for 1 year, the declines in office BP were 30±6 mm Hg systolic (p<0.001) and 20±4 mm Hg diastolic (p<0.001).
+For ambulatory BP (n=15), the 1- year declines were 13±3 mm Hg systolic (p<0.001) and 8±2 mm Hg diastolic (p=0.001).
+A total of 7 of 42 patients (16.7%) experienced adverse events.
+Three patients required device removal due to infection; 1 patient experienced perioperative stroke; 1 patient experienced tongue paresis due to hypoglossal nerve injury; 1 patient had postoperative pulmonary edema; and 1 patient required reintervention for movement of the device.